+Graduation from an addiction treatment and rehabilitation program is only the first part of a lifelong path to recovery from addiction.
 The simple truth about rehabilitation is that it is not a “cure” or a “fix” for addiction.
 Recovery from addiction is a lifelong process.
 It is a journey, not a destination.
 Rehabilitation is just one chapter in the story of life, but recovery is the rest of that story.
 Successful recovery from addiction requires daily work and effort.
 The obstacles will always pop up, and the stress of daily life will always be present.
+There is always the chance of a possible relapse if those in recovery don’t know how to hand these obstacles and stresses.
 Rehabilitation is a way to learn how to handle those stresses and face those obstacles without resorting to using drugs or alcohol.

 While relapse might seem inevitable for some, many may be able to avoid the issue entirely by knowing the signs of a possible relapse and being able to identify the potential for backsliding into the old habits and addictive behaviors.
 Recognizing these indicators might mean the difference between relapse and continued sobriety.
 They include behavioral changes, certain painful or traumatic events that are tough to process emotionally, and even the perception of others, imagined or not – all of these are things that can push a person over the edge and back into their old habits.

 Of course, the choices that they make are their own, and their continued sobriety is their responsibility.
 However, positive reinforcement is much more effective than negative mistrust when it comes to helping a loved one who is battling their addictive behaviors.
-This is one of the reasons that we offer an extensive Aftercare Department to our patients at Best Drug Rehabilitation.
-We remain committed to the success of our patients even after graduation, and do all we can to help them and their families transition to a healthier and more positive lifestyle.
+This is one of the reasons that we recommend an extensive Aftercare program to graduating patients.